 Table of Contents

-The EasyAR Sense Unity plugin package provides the foundational functionalities for developing AR applications in Unity.
-This document introduces the basic knowledge and components you need to understand when developing AR applications in Unity.
+The EasyAR Sense Unity plugin package provides fundamental functionalities for developing AR applications in Unity.
+This article introduces the basic knowledge and components required for AR application development in Unity.

 Before you begin